OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 SingleBucket indexes internally create a single bucket grain for the entire index; this bucket's hashtable contain an entry for each key value that has been stored for that index.
 ##### Partitioned Per Silo
 An index may be physically partitioned such that grains and their index are on the same silo.
 This option is available only for Active indexes, and is the only partitioning option supported for Active indexes.
 This allows the silo to function as the single unit of failure, since an index and the grains it references fail together, which simplifies recovery.

+Total indexes, on the other hand, cannot be partitioned PerSilo, because this would require moving them from silo to silo as they were activated.
+Thus there is a symmetry between Active indexes using PerSilo only, and Total indexes using only SingleBucket or PerKey.

 Indexes that are partitioned Per Silo may be thought of as SingleBucket Per Silo indexes; the implementation creates one index grain per Silo (implemented by a GrainService).
 ##### Partitioned Per Key Hash